moranebienvenu/stroke_article/paper.md

 :name: fig-cross-correlation-analysis
 :placeholder: ./static/fig5.png

 Interactive correlation heatmaps showing the relationship between pre- and post-synaptic ratios in the acute phase.
+The X-axis shows the variables from set 2, and the Y-axis shows the variables from set 1.
 ***Users can select different sessions (V1, V2, V3), sex filters (men, women, all) and variables (synaptic ratio, neurotransmitter (Loc),neurotransmitter (Tract), clinical outcomes) to explore the data interactively.***
 :::